azliuu/CSE13s/hw6/DESIGN.md

         return the score
 }
 ```
-In order to ensure that there only unique characters cause an increment to the word score, we can use the `strchr()` function with a separate char array, and each word of the letter.
-If the function returns NULL, then we know the letter is unique and can add it to the separate chawr array.
-Then we can simply add the corresponding letter score to score at the position of `letter_scores[unique[i]- 'a']` in order to get the corresponding index.
+In order to ensure that there only unique characters cause an increment to the word score, we can use the `strchr()` function with a separate char array containing each letter in the alphabet, and each word of the letter.
+Then we can loop through each letter of the alphabet.
+If the function does not return NULL, then we know the specific letter is found in the word.
+Then we can simply add the corresponding letter score to score at the position of `letter_scores[alphabet[i]- 'a']` in order to get the corresponding index of the letter.

 ##Filtering Words
 ```
 size_t filter_vocabulary_gray(char letter, char **vocabulary, size_t num_words) {
-        create a variable the counts how many words have been filtered for every word in the vocabulary list if the word contains the letter
+        create a variable the counts how many words have been filtered for every word in the vocabulary list if the current word is null
+                        continue the loop
+                if the word contains the letter
                         increment the number of words filtered
                         free the vocabulary word